Table of Contents Contents

 - Bank details

-- If adopted, the date the child was placed with you and the name of the agency handling the adoption
+- If you have a newly adopted child, the date of the child’s placement and the name of the agency handling the adoption

-Be sure to apply promptly after your last day of work.
-Waiting longer than 4 weeks after leaving work could risk losing eligibility for these benefits.
+Be sure to apply promptly after your last day of work to get the soonest start date of your benefits front he EI program.
+Waiting longer than 4 weeks after leaving work could risk losing eligibility for these benefits and not having an income replacement during your leave.
 It’s essentially the same process that you would follow for a regular EI claim.
+There’s also an ei waiting period before you receive your first payment.
+From there, you can claim all the weeks available to you before you, as eligible parents, return to the labour force. ou would follow for a regular EI claim.

 Your maternity and parental EI benefits will be key in planning your maternity leave finances.
-The general rule is this benefit pays out around 55% of your income, up to a maximum amount of $668 weekly.
+You can get up to 55% of your normal weekly earnings for paid maternity leave, up to $668 as a weekly maximum.
 The province of Quebec is more generous, and you can get up to 75% of your income there.
 In both cases you will be expected to pay tax on any benefits received.

 To give you some idea of how much monetary benefit you could receive from the government, consider the maximum yearly insurable earnings amount is $63,200 (as of January 1, 2024).
-That means you would get a max of $668 per week under the standard 35 weeks parental benefit.
+That means you would get a max of $668 per week under the standard number of weeks, 35, for the parental benefit.
 Extended benefits would be $410 a week.
 Once you choose a duration, you cannot change mid-way.

 EI maternity benefits: | Can be paid for a maximum of 15 weeks after actual date of birth. |